-Parents typically want to do all they can to help their child succeed in school.
-Whether your child is just going down the street to the local elementary school or across the country to college, there are some great ways that essential oils can help your student achieve his or her greatest potential in school.
+Parents want to do all they can to help their child succeed in school.
+Whether your child is just going down the street to elementary school or across the country to college, essential oils can help them achieve their greatest potential.

 Passing the Test